Karaka-Management/Organization-Guide/Processes/Development.md

 Every organization member and contributor to the organization must follow the [code of conduct](../Policies & Guidelines/Code of conduct.md).

+## Becoming a contributor

+For public repositories you can immediately start by creating forks and pull requests.
+For private repositories which are necessary to setup the complete developer environment, feel free to request access.
+Please not that we may not immediately give you access to private repositories and instead will give you smaller tasks regarding public repositories.
+Please contact spl1nes.com@googlemail.com for more details.

+For all contributions our [Contributor License Agreement ("CLA")](https://github.com/Karaka-Management/Organization-Guide/blob/develop/legal/individual contributor license agreement.md) comes into effect.

 ## Code changes

 ### Topics / Tasks / Todos